 Under a ruling of the IRS, a foreign holder who sells or otherwise disposes of common units, senior units, or deferred participation units will be subject to federal income tax on gain realized on the disposition of such common units, senior units, or deferred participation units to the extent that such gain is effectively connected with a United States trade or business of the foreign holder.
-Apart from the ruling, a foreign holder will not be taxed upon the disposition of common units, senior units, or deferred participation units if that foreign holder has held less than 5% in value of our common units, senior units, or deferred participation units during the five-year period ending on the date of the disposition and if our common units, senior units, or deferred participation units are regularly traded on an established securities market at the time of the disposition.
+Apart from the ruling, a foreign holder will not be taxed upon the disposition of common units, senior units, or deferred participation units if that foreign holder has held less than 5% in value of our common units, senior units, or deferred participation units are regularly traded on an established securities market at the time of the disposition.